Wojaqqq/RuleBookResearch/README.md

 ```

 ## Start the app
-Create .env file from .env.template and fill with OPENAI API TOKEN.
+Create .env file from .env.template and fill with OPENAI API TOKEN and Neon database URL.
 Then:
 ```bash
 docker-compose up --build
 ```